0x3af72/No-Snooping/README.md

 # No Snooping

-App to take pictures of "snoopers" that try to unlock your computer.
+Windows program to take pictures of "snoopers" that try to unlock your computer.

 Requires a webcam.